On the Cauchy problem for backward stochastic partial differential equations in H\"{o}lder spaces

-As an alternative stochastic extension of deterministic second-order parabolic equations, (forward) SPDEs have been studied in H\"older spaces by Rozovskii \cite{rozovskiui1975stochastic} and Mikulevicius \cite{Mikulevicius_2000}.
-However, our BSPDE \eqref{bspde} is significantly different from a SPDE, in that the former has an extra unknown variable $v$ whose regularity is usually worse.
-It serves in our BSPDE as the diffusion, but it is not previously given.
-Instead, it is endogenously determined by given coefficients via a martingale representation theorem.
+As an alternative stochastic extension of deterministic second-order pa\-rabolic equations, (forward) SPDEs have been studied in H\" older spaces by Rozovskii \cite{rozovskiui1975stochastic} and Mikulevicius \cite{Mikulevicius2000}.
+However, our BSPDE (\ref {bspde}) is significantly different from an SPDE.
+Indeed, a BSPDE has an additional unknown variable $v$ whose regularity is usually worse.
+It serves in our BSPDE as the diffusion, but it is not a priori given.
+Instead, it is endogenously determined by the given coefficients via a martingale representation theorem.
 It is crucial to choose a suitable H\"older space to describe its regularity.
-On basis of the functional H\"{o}lder space introduced by Mikulevicius \cite{Mikulevicius_2000} for discussing a SPDE, we define in Section 2 functional H\"{o}lder spaces such as $C^{m+\alpha}(\bR^n;\sS^2_{\bF}[0,T])$ for $u$, and $C^{m+\alpha}(\bR^n;\sL^2_{\bF}(0,T;\bR^d))$ for $v$.
-That is, we only discuss the continuity of the unknown pair $(u,v)$ in $x$ by looking at $(u(\cdot,x), v(\cdot,x))$ as a stochastic process taking values in the space $\sS^2_{\bF}[0,T]\times \sL^2_{\bF}(0,T;\bR^d)$.
+In light of the functional H\"{o}lder space introduced by Mikulevicius \cite{Mikulevicius2000} for discussing a SPDE, we define in Section~\ref{sec2} the functional H\"{o}lder spaces such as $C^{m+\alpha}(\bR^n;\sS ^2_{\bF}[0,T])$ for $u$, and $C^{m+\alpha}(\bR^n;\sL^2_{\bF }(0,T;\bR^d))$ for $v$.
+That is, we only discuss the continuity of the unknown pair $(u,v)$ in $x$ by looking at $(u(\cdot,x), v(\cdot,x))$ as a functional stochastic process taking values in the space $\sS ^2_{\bF}[0,T]\times\sL^2_{\bF}(0,T;\bR^d)$.
 We first study the following simpler BSPDE with space-invariant coefficients $a$ and $\sigma$: